Rurutia1027/GrafanaAuthZ-Java/README.md

 ### Cloud-Native Design Considerations
 - Ensure the system is compatible with Kubernetes and service mesh environments.
 - Support multi-tenant deployments with isolated authorization contexts.
 - Design for observability: logs, metrics, and tracing of authorization decisions.
 - Future-proof the system for integration with other cloud-native applications and services.

 ---
 ## Reference Architecture
 - **Identity Layer**: Handles authentication, token issuance, and session management.
 - **Policy Layer**: Centralized policy definitions based on roles, permissions, and resources.
 - **Enforcement Layer**: Intercepts API calls and validates tokens and role permissions.
 - **Audit & Monitoring**: Tracks access requests, token usage, and policy violations.

 ---

 ## Goals for Implementation
-- Enable consistent and centiralized RBAC enforement for all microservices.
+- Enable consistent and centralized RBAC enforcement for all microservices.
 - Provide extensible for new roles, resources, and permissions.
 - Achieve separation of concerns between authentication, authorization, and business logic.
-- Prepare the system for cloud-native deployment scenarios and multi-tenant architecture.
+- Prepare the system for cloud-native deployment scenarios and multi-tenant architectures.

 ---

 ## Design Documentation

-Comprehensive design documents analyzing Grafana's identity, authenticaiton, authorization, and RBAC systems:
+Comprehensive design documents analyzing Grafana's identity, authentication, authorization, and RBAC systems:

 ### 📚 [Documentation Index](./docs/00-Index.md)